shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The party walks along until they find a traveling merchant.
 “Hello, fellow travelers!”
 The merchant greets them.
 “Care to test your luck?”

-Suey, a dragonborn that recently joined the party, shrugged.
+Sui, a dragonborn that recently joined the party, shrugged.
 “Why not?”

 “Great!”
 The merchant rubbed his hands together excitedly.
 “I have many decks for you to choose from!”